Professor Moein Moghimi

 Institute of Cellular Medicine, William Leech Building

-Since August 2017, Moein Moghimi is a Professor of Pharmaceutics (School of Pharmacy) and Research Professor (Institute of Cellular Medicine) at Newcastle University (UK).
-Prior to this he was Professor and Chair in Pharmaceutics at the School of Medicine, Pharmacy and Health, Durham University (UK).
-He is also a Full Affiliate Member/Professor at the Methodist Research Institute, Houston Methodist Hospital Systems (Houston, Texas, USA), and Adjoint Professor at the Department of Pharmaceutical Sciences, Skaggs School of Pharmacy and Pharmaceutical Sciences, University of Colorado-Denver Medical Center (USA).
-In 2015, Moein was a Visiting Professor at Università Degli Studi Di Padova (Italy), where he designed and delivered the first integrated Nanomedicine-Business course in Europe with Dr. Farhangrazi (Denver University and Biotrends International).
-Between 2008 and 2015, he was based at the University of Copenhagen (Denmark) serving as Professor of Nanomedicine (at the Department of Pharmacy), Professor of Pharmaceutical Nanotechology (at the NanoScience Centrer), and Founder/Director of the multi-million Dollar Center for Pharmaceutical Nanotechnology and Nanotoxiocology.
-His earlier appointments included a senior lectureship position in Biopharmacy and Molecular Pharmaceutics at the School of Pharmacy, University of Brighton (UK) and University Research Fellow in Advanced Drug Delivery Systems (at the Department of Pharmaceutical Sciences), University of Nottingham (UK).
-Between 2008 and 2010, Moein was Honorary Professor of Nanomedicine at the Multidisciplinary Research Center, Shantou University (China).
+Since August 2017, Moein Moghimi is a Professor of Pharmaceutics and Nanomedicine (School of Pharmacy) and Research Professor (Institute of Cellular Medicine) at Newcastle University (UK).
+He is also an Adjoint Professor at the Department of Pharmaceutical Sciences, Skaggs School of Pharmacy and Pharmaceutical Sciences, University of Colorado-Denver Medical Center (USA).
+His earlier appontments have included Professor and Chair in Pharmaceutics at the School of Medicine, Pharmacy and Health, Durham University, UK (2016-2017); Full Affiliate Member/Professor at the Methodist Research Institute, Houston Methodist Hospital Systems, Houston, Texas, USA (2013-2017); Visiting Professor at Università Degli Studi Di Padova, Padova, Italy (2015), where he designed and delivered the first integrated Nanomedicine-Business course in Europe with Dr. Farhangrazi (Denver University and Biotrends International); Professor of Nanomedicine at the Department of Pharmacy, Professor of Pharmaceutical Nanotechology at the NanoScience Centrer, and Founder/Director of the multi-million Dollar Center for Pharmaceutical Nanotechnology and Nanotoxiocology at the University of Copenhagen, Denmark (2008-2015); Honorary Professor of Nanomedicine at the Multidisciplinary Research Center, Shantou University, China (2008-2010); Senior Lecturer in Biopharmacy and Molecular Pharmaceutics at the School of Pharmacy, University of Brighton, UK (1998-2008); and University Research Fellow in Advanced Drug Delivery Systems at the Department of Pharmaceutical Sciences, University of Nottingham, UK.
+Moein studied Biochemistry at the University of Manchester (1982-1985) and obtained his PhD in Biochemistry from Charing Cross and Westminster Medical School (Imperial College London) (July 1988).

-Moein further functions as Deputy Editor for Molecular Therapy (the flagship journal of the American Society for Gene and Cell Therapy, published by Cell Press), Associate Editor for Journal of Biomedical Nanotechnology (American Scientific Publishers), and Immunology Section Editor for Current Pharmaceutical Biotechnology.
+Professor Moghimi further functions as Deputy Editor for Molecular Therapy (Cell Press) and Associate Editor for Journal of Biomedical Nanotechnology (American Scientific Publishers).
 Between 2010 and 2016, he served as Associate Editor for Nanomedicine (Elsevier).
-Prof. Moghimi is also on editorial board of several peer-reviewed international journals including Advanced Drug Delivery Reviews (Elsevier), Nanomedicine-UK (Future Medicine), Journal of Controlled Release (Elsevier) and Scientific Reports (Springer Nature).
+Professor Moghimi also features on editorial board of several peer-reviewed international journals including Advanced Drug Delivery Reviews (Elsevier), Drug Delivery (Taylor Francis), Journal of Controlled Release (Elsevier), Nanomedicine-UK (Future Medicine) and Scientific Reports (Springer Nature).

 SELECTED REPRESENTATIVE PUBLICATIONS: